§ 3801 Objectives.

 § 3804 Qualifications of board members.

 (a) A board member must be a citizen of Delaware who has demonstrated an interest in children and their welfare through community service or professional experience or who possesses a background in law, sociology, psychology, psychiatry, education, theology, social work, medicine or related fields.

 (b) A person employed by a placement agency, contract agency or the Family Court of this State may not be appointed to the Board.

-(c) Discrimination is prohibited in the board member appointment procedure on the basis of gender, marital status, socioeconomic status, disability, religion, creed, sex. age, race, color, national origin or ethnicity.
+(c) Discrimination is prohibited in the board member appointment procedure on the basis of gender identity, marital status, disability, religion, creed, sex, sexual orientation, age, race, color, national origin or ethnicity.

-(d) All persons who apply for board membership shall consent to a criminal background review, both Delaware and National, and a Child Protection Registry Review.
+(d) All persons who apply for board membership shall consent to a criminal background review, consistent with the specifications of § 309(a) of Title 31.

 § 3805 Powers and duties of the Board.

 The Board has the power and duty to: